 I experimented with a new coloring technique with this dress, which you can see in the pink and purple part.
 I confess I don’t have much else to say about it — it was fun to color, that’s all!
 My imagination’s been going towards NaNoWriMo (just hit 20,000 words!) and my Christmas project.

-Next week will be a princess gown and some thoughts on princess culture.
-Don’t forget that you can now download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
-Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and pretty illustrations.
+Next week, I’m probably going to try coloring something else this way.
+Until then, you can download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
+Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and gorgeous jewelry.
 If you enjoy my work, I'd also appreciate your support through Patreon.

-Next week will (actually) be the elf dress from my last contest, plus a new poll to decide on what I’ll do for the next contest.
-Don’t forget that you can now download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
-Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and Art Nouveau jewelry.
+Next week, you may see more experimentation with the technique.
+Until then, you can download combined color and black and white PDFs of all of my 2014 dolls and outfits for free!
+Also follow me on Facebook, Twitter or Pinterest for sneak previews, paperdoll thoughts and the occasional non-clothes related pin.
 If you enjoy my work, I'd also appreciate your support through Patreon.

 After knocking myself out with last month’s series, the next few are likely going to be much simpler.
 This month I’m working on my special Christmas project and joining in on NaNoWriMo, so if I can practice digital coloring and work up some new brushes in this space, that’s good enough for me!
 In this case I tried a new sequin brush, and I think it worked pretty well.

 Anyone else doing NaNoWriMo?
 Feel free to add me as a writing buddy!